-The yield regression results are generally somewhat poor.
+The NDVI regression results are generally somewhat poor.
 Performance levels are only marginally better than the DummyRegressor.
-All regressors show a mean absolute error on the order of 6 to 11 hkg/ha for the test data.
+All regressors show a mean absolute error on the order of 7-20 for the test data.
 The only regressor that obtains a low mean absolute error and high coefficient of determination on the training set is the RandomForest regressor.
 Unfortunately, this successful separation of the training data does not generalize to the test data showing that the RandomForest regressor suffers from severe overfitting.
 The use of larger feature sets generally improves the test results.
-Of the additional features, the climate history appears to contribute the most to obtaining a better separation of the data set.
+Interestingly, neither the crop history nor the climate history individually contribute to a significantly better separation of the data set.
+However, the combination of crop history and climate history does.
 Overall, the results are unsatisfactory suggesting that more data samples are needed to successfully fit a model that generalizes well.
 Furthermore, the failure of the linear methods and the training success of the RandomForest regressor suggests that non-linear regressors are needed in order to separate the data set.